Posted on 10/23/2018 in Web Development

 - 2018: Kentico 12 improves MVC 5 support on .Net Standard with Page Builder, Forms Builder and more.

-A few of the sessions demoed end user and development features included in Kentico 12.
-Here are some highlights.
+A few of the sessions demoed end-user and development features included in Kentico 12.
+Here are some highlights from the Kentico CMS demo:

 Page Builder is the MVC replacement for the Portal Engine.
 They’ve done excellent work here and I can honestly say it’s one of the best user experiences for a content management system I’ve seen.
 If developed properly, a site using Page Builder will delight content editors.
 Content components are developed as “MVC Widgets” and enable editors to add them to the page with just a click or two.
 The UX is very simple and clean, and editing happens inline and fully WYSIWYG.
 No more clumsy widget dialogs required for updating content.
 Widgets are organized into sections, which provide a simple interface for splitting up a page into rows and columns as needed.